Arctic foothills tundra

 The Arctic foothills tundra is an ecoregion of the far north of North America, lying inland from the north coast of Alaska.
-This is permafrost tundra with an average annual temperature below freezing.
+It is a permafrost tundra with an average annual temperature below freezing.

 Setting

 This is a hilly area that lies between the boggier Arctic coastal tundra to the north and the Brooks Range to the south, and stretching from the Chukchi Sea east across northern Alaska to the border with Canada's Yukon Territory.
 The Noatak River valley is the only forested area.

 Flora

 The main vegetation is the scrubby cottongrass (Eriophorum vaginatum), stiff sedge (Carex bigelowii) and shrubs such as Betula nana, Empetrum nigrum, Rhododendron subarcticum, and the berry Vaccinium vitis-idaea.

 Fauna

 The Colville River is a migration route for wildlife including moose, and a breeding area for gyrfalcon, peregrine falcon, and rough-legged hawks.
 The ecoregion is also home to a number of waterbirds.

 Mammals include the large ungulates moose (Alces alces) and caribou (Rangifer tarandus), the predators brown bear (Ursus arctos) and wolf (Canis lupus) breed here, while smaller mammals include Alaskan hare (Lepus othus) and Arctic ground squirrel (Spermophilus parryi).